-There are many ways to add a dragon fruit to your diet, but before you do, always ensure you’re eating a ripe fruit.
+There are many ways to add this to your diet, but before you do, always ensure you’re eating ripe fruit.
 To do so, press on the fruit and check for firmness.
 If it is too soft, there are chances it is overripe and if it is too firm, it may be slightly underripe.
 With a ripe fruit, remember to cut it down the middle, in half, and scoop out the flesh.
 Do not consume the skin.

 The flesh can then be eaten raw, but there are other ways to consume it.
 You can:

-Incorporating tropical fruits in your diet adds a great amount of flavour and fun to a cookie-cutter health-first meal plan.
+Incorporating tropical fruits in your diet adds a great amount of flavor and fun to a cookie-cutter health-first meal plan.
 With the dragon fruit, this ties in perfectly as it is a nutrient-dense fruit and also contains the right amount of dietary fibre for a healthy gut.
 However, given the fact that side effects are possible, and in rare cases, even lethal, it may be worthwhile to consult a specialist beforehand.
-This way, you can get the right advice on whether or not it is safe for you and if so, how much of dragon fruit you can consume in a day.
+This way, you can get the right advice on whether or not it is safe for you and if so, how much dragon fruit you can consume in a day.
 Such recommendations eliminate the risk of overconsumption and any other complications.
-Thankfully, with the Bajaj Finserv Health app, finding the best dietician in your vicinity is now just a few clicks away.
+Thankfully, with the comprehensive healthcare platform provided by Bajaj Finserv Health, finding the best dietician in your vicinity is now just a few clicks away.

-With this app, not only can you find such health specialists, but you can also book appointments at their clinics online and avail numerous other telemedicine benefits.
-For instance, you can consult doctors over video, track your vitals digitally, and maintain digital patient records too.
+With this, not only can you find such health specialists, but you can also book appointments at their clinics online and avail of numerous other telemedicine benefits.
+For instance, you can consult doctors over the video, track your vitals digitally, and maintain digital patient records too.
 For a dietician, having access to your records allows for optimal healthcare, especially for a periodical tweak to the diet plan.
 So, arm yourself with this provision and take advantage of digital healthcare services today!
-To get started, download the app for free from Google Play or the Apple App store.